ysugimoto/falco/docs/testing.md

 You can run VCL unit test on our interpreter to make sure the subroutine works as expected.

+Note that the test runner runs on our VCL interpreter, so please see [simulator documentation](https://github.com/ysugimoto/falco/blob/develop/docs/simulator.md) and its limitations before.

 ## Usage

 ```
+falco test -h
 =========================================================
     ____        __
    / __/______ / /_____ ____